How to Write for Both Search Engines and People

 Use trending topics

 Here is a list of trending topics from a couple of years or so ago – before Trump.
-These topics were trending at the time, which means they had inertia, inertia you could use if you hitch your content wagon to these terms as they are heading up in Google Trends.
+These topics were trending at the time, which means they had inertia, which you could use if you hitch your content wagon to these terms as they are heading up in Google Trends.

 - Pope Francis